 Volunteers and their “PAL” meet for a minimum of four hours a month engaging in community related activities, learning and building lifelong skills, and exploring cultural programs and events within the surrounding area.
 Our hope is that these monthly hours grow into a longer relationship that extends for more than a year and evolves into less of a required minimum and more into an important and meaningful relationship.

 Our PALs are having fun while learning new skills, improving their socialization skills, reducing isolation, and building a lasting friendship.

 PAL Eligibility Requirements for Clients:

-Must be 10 years (4th Grade) to 18 years of age; 18 years of age will only apply if the student is enrolled in school.
+Must be in grades 7th-12th grade; 18 years of age will only apply if the student is enrolled in school

 Must be referred by a mental health professional (therapist, care manager, caseworker) and/or school counselor that works with the student on a regular basis

 Wants but lacks friends and has a limited social support system